operator-framework/operator-sdk/doc/cli/operator-sdk_alpha_bundle_build.md

 ### Options

 ```
-  -c, --channels strings         The list of channels that bundle image belongs to
+  -c, --channels strings         The list of channels that bundle image belongs to (default [stable])
   -e, --default-channel string   The default channel for the bundle image
   -d, --directory string         The directory where bundle manifests are located
   -g, --generate-only            Generate metadata and a Dockerfile on disk without building the bundle image
   -h, --help                     help for build
   -b, --image-builder string     Tool to build container images.
 One of: [docker, podman, buildah] (default "docker")
   -t, --image-tag string         The image tag applied to the bundle image, ex. example.com/test-operator:v0.1.0
-  -o, --overwrite false          To overwrite annotations.yaml locally if existed.
-By default, overwrite is set to false.
-  -p, --package string           The name of the package that bundle image belongs to
+  -p, --package string           The name of the package that bundle image belongs to (default "operator-sdk")
 ```

 ### SEE ALSO